A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The model with

-with the restriction $0\le n^0_m\le 2$.
-The set of integers $\{n^0_m\}$ has one-to-one unique correspondence with charge $Q$, which is nothing but the digits of $Q$ in ternary number.
+and $m_c\ge0$ is an integer uniquely determined by $Q$.
+We call $\{n^0_m\}$ the \emph{reference configuration} of charge $Q$, which has one-to-one unique correspondence with charge $Q$.
 For instance, the $Q=3^{M-1}$ sector we studied in Sec. \ref{sec:sectorQ1-N=3} corresponds to $\{n^0_m\}=\{1,0,0,\cdots\}$.
-We call $\{n^0_m\}$ the \emph{reference configuration} of charge $Q$.
+Intuitively, the reference configuration $\{n^0_m\}$ of charge $Q$ in \cref{eq:Qgeneral-nm0} is the configuration with the smallest possible total number of fermions in the charge $Q$ sector.
+In other words, $\{n^0_m\}$ in \cref{eq:Qgeneral-nm0} is the charge configuration where no fermions can move any further to the left via interaction.

-Similar to \cref{eq-config-N=3}, the allowed fermion number configurations $\{n_m\}$ of the on-site Fock basis are uniquely determined by charge $Q$.
-In particular, the reference configuration $\{n^0_m\}$ of charge $Q$ in \cref{eq:Qgeneral} is the configuration with the smallest total number of fermions possible for charge $Q$.
+In particular, for any charge $Q<3^{M}$, one has $m_c=0$, and thus $0\le n^0_m\le 2$ for all $m$.
+In this case, the set of integers $\{n^0_m\}$ is nothing but the digits of $Q$ in ternary number.
+A few examples of the reference configurations $\{n_m^0\}$ of charge $Q$ sectors in the $(N,M)=(3,10)$ case are shown in \cref{Tab-Q}.

-We assume there are $M_Q$ sites on which $n^0_m>0$ (i.e., $M_Q$ filled sites in the reference configuration), and assume $m_{f,p}$ is the $p$-th such filled site sorted from small to large ($1\le p\le M_Q$).
+We first note that if $m_c>1$ in \cref{eq:Qgeneral-nm0}, the fermions on the fully filled sites $m<m_c$ of the reference configuration are frozen, so we can neglect them in the analysis of Krylov subspaces.
+Then, we assume the reference configuration has $M_Q$ partially filled sites on which $0<n^0_m<3$, and we assume $m_{f,p}$ is the $p$-th such partially filled site sorted from small to large ($1\le p\le M_Q$).
 We now show that depending on the occupation numbers $n^0_{m_{f,p}}$ on these $M_Q$ sites, the eigenstates in the charge $Q$ sector fractionalizes into an exponentially large number of Krylov subspaces which are either exactly solvable or almost solvable.